Fall, Spring, Academic Year, Calendar Year

 Students will receive instructions on making travel arrangements during a program-specific orientation session.
 Students will arrange their own flights to Sydney.
 Upon arrival, ground transportation is available to take students to the program site.

-To apply for the program, you must be a student at one of the Iowa Regents Universities: University of Iowa, University of Northern Iowa or Iowa State University.
-Students must have at least sophomore standing at the time of application, a minimum 2.5 GPA (both must be above 2.5), and must be in good academic and disciplinary standing.
+To apply for the program, you must be a student at one of the Iowa Regents Universities: University of Iowa, University of Northern Iowa, or Iowa State University.
+Students must have at least sophomore standing at the time of application, a minimum UI and Cumulative 2.5 GPA (both must be above 2.5), and must be in good academic and disciplinary standing.

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit, need-based, and Diversity Ambassador scholarships awarded by Study Abroad.
 More information is available at: http://international.uiowa.edu/study-abroad/funding/

-For information on CISI health insurance, please visit this web site: http://international.uiowa.edu/study-abroad/travel-insurance-faq
+For information on CISI health insurance, please visit this website: https://international.uiowa.edu/study-abroad/prepare/health/insurance/faq

 This program requires you to meet with a study abroad advisor before applying online.
-Call the study abroad office, 319-335-0353, to schedule an appointment.
+Call the Study Abroad office at 319-335-0353 to schedule an appointment.

 Click here to apply.